spire-io/spire.io.js/README.md

       email: 'you@email.com',
       password: your_password,
       password_confirmation: your_password_confirmation
-    }, function (err) {
+    }, function (err, session) {
       if (!err) {
-        // Your account has been registered, and you now have a spire session at `spire.session`.
-Start creating channels and subscripions.
+        // Your account has been registered, and you now have a spire session }
-      }
     });

 Or start spire with an account secret:

     spire.start(your_account_secret, function (err, session) {
-      if (!err) {
+      if (!err, session) {
-        // You now have a Spire session at `spire.session` }
+        // You now have a Spire session
+      }
     });